eficode-academy/istio-katas/00-setup-introduction.md

 sentences-v1-7cfbb658b6-rthxn   2/2     Running   0          8m41s
 ```

+If you re-inspect the application graph in Kiali, you will also
+notice, that the `age` service is no longer being shown.

 > Automatic sidecar injection provides a **pervasive** and homogenous approach
 > to ensuring the features istio provides.
 For example telemetry like metrics
 > and traces for observability.
 If you do not want a sidecar for a service, use